hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

-    If you will install shadow master hosts or if you want to be able to start the qmaster daemon on other hosts (see the corresponding section in the Grid Engine Installation and Administration Manual for details) the account on the shadow master hosts also needs read/write access to this directory.
+    If you will install shadow master hosts or if you want to be able to start the qmaster daemon on other hosts (see the corresponding section in the Cluster Scheduler Installation and Administration Manual for details) the account on the shadow master hosts also needs read/write access to this directory.

     Enter a qmaster spool directory [<installation_directory>/<cell_name>] >>